VR-25/acc/README.md

 ---
 ## LATEST CHANGES

+**2019.6.20 (201906200)**
+- Additional charging control files
+- Enhanced daemon reliability
+- `install-current.sh` no longer requires absolute path
+- Updated documentation
+- wakeUnlock - auto-unlock select wakelocks after charging is disabled

 **2019.6.17 (201906170)**
 - Fixed: "automatic" charging switch not working

 **2019.6.15 (201906150)**
 - Prioritize charging switches that put the battery on idle when charging is paused - allowing the device to draw power directly from the external power supply
 - Updated documentation

-**2019.6.14-r1 (201906141)**
-- Added `battery/batt_tune_float_voltage` (Samsung) to the list of supported voltage control files
-- Enhanced log exporter (`acc -l --export`)
-- Fixed: default voltage limit not restored when accd is stopped
-- `From-source` installer for any root solution (install-current.sh)
-- General fixes
-- Major optimizations
-- Redesigned `rebootOnPause`
-- Update charging switches database
-- Updated documentation (`assorted tips` section and more)
-- Updated Portuguese translation
-> Note: compatible with ACCApp 1.0.6-1.0.8